 This course is one of a group of three courses on behaviour change for sustainability.
-This version is the most comprehensive, suitable for students who have not previously studied strategic sustainable development (SSD).
-It includes a project where students can practise applying behaviour change approaches for sustainability.
+This version is a shorter version, suitable for students who need or want to take 6-credit, instead of a 7.5-credit, course and who have not previously studied strategic sustainable development (SSD).